 Rats cannot always be eliminated using ammonia, but it may temporarily scare them away.
 This is so because urine smells similar to ammonia.
 Rats flee away when they detect this scent because they believe a fox or cat is close.

-Disclaimer: Ammonia might be dangerous for humans if humans come in contact with ammonia in the large amounts.
+Disclaimer: Ammonia might be dangerous for humans if humans come in contact with ammonia in large amounts.

 Conclusion